foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

     iterations, however each iteration takes longer to compute.
   + `Maximum iterations` - The largest number of iterations to perform before terminating an returning the result.
-The default value is dependent on the NLP algorithm used (200 if Trust-Region selected), (500 if L-BFGS selected).
+The default value is dependent on the NLP algorithm used (200 if Trust-Region selected, 500 if L-BFGS selected).
   + `Optimise phase variance` - Specifies whether to consider the variance of oscillator phases during the estimation routine.
 If your data is derived